Uzurimaru/42/README.md

 __I haven't completed this project yet, but you can steal my work [here](https://github.com/rwintgen/42/tree/main/FdF).__

 ### push_swap
 Push_swap is a program which goal is to sort a set of random integers by ascending order in the least amount of operations as possible using 2 stacks.
-A given set of operations is programmed to manipulate the content of the chosen data structure (in my case double linked lists).
+Completed by implementing [A. Yigit Ogun](https://github.com/ayogun)'s Turk Algorithm.

 __I haven't completed this project yet, but you can steal my work [here](https://github.com/rwintgen/42/tree/main/push_swap).__